 At Grover Law, we want you to stay safe, and the tips above will help you do so.
 However, you can’t always control the actions of other drivers, and if an accident does happen, we’re here to help.

 We offer free case evaluation to help you determine whether or not to file a lawsuit, and if you choose to move forward, we’ll handle your case professionally, responsibly, and affordably.

-If you or someone you know is involved in an accident, give us a call at 913-432-1000, or visit our website for more information.
+If you or someone you know is involved in an accident, give us a call, or visit our website for more information.